pipobscure/pipobscure/_posts/2014-06-24-sweatyeah-readthesebrokenlines.markdown

 ---
 layout: post
-title: "> Elephants are the only animal who can’t jump,  but look at this little fucker doing his best.
+title: "Elephants are the only animal who can’t jump,  but look at this little fucker doing his best.
 Don’t worry friend, you’re doing great."
 date: 2014-06-24 15:02:06 Z
 tags: []